 If on your second day in Porto you’re looking for a scenic park to enjoy a picnic from, head to Jardim do Morro.
 Again, located in Vila Nova de Gaia, you can access the garden by crossing the bridge on the top level, or using the cable car from the lower street.
 A beautiful place to watch the sunset!

 I’ll be writing a complete 2 day itinerary for Porto soon.
-To be notified when that happens, follow us on Facebook!
+Read our guide to 2 days in Porto here

 Where To Stay In Porto